 So, from first inspection I was an immediate fan of the X0.
 Apart from a small zipped internal pocket, the large main compartment is all you get.
 This closes with a roll top design and then there’s the shoulder straps and a waist belt.
 Keeping it simple.

 When designing the contoured shoulder straps BUILT TO SEND weren’t happy with the padding material options available and so developed their own.
 This is a 10mm thick physically cross-linked polyethylene foam (based, they say, on a type used in fighter pilot seats).
-The properties of this foam give it excellent load spreading capabilities for shoulder straps and make the back panel forgiving of poor packing when fully loaded.
+The properties of this foam give it excellent load spreading capabilities.
+Perfect for shoulder straps.
+It also makes the back panel forgiving of poor packing when fully loaded.
 The shoulder pads are shaped to be low profile for harness compatibility.

-The BUILT TO SEND X0 rucksack features a simple unpadded 50mm webbing waist belt which, although not removable, can be looped around the back of the pack and secured so that it doesn’t get in the way for climbing activities.
+The BUILT TO SEND X0 rucksack features a simple unpadded 50mm webbing waist belt.
+This isn’t removable but it can be looped around the back of the and secured.
+In this way it doesn’t get in the way for climbing activities.
 The waistbelt closes with a plastic quick release buckle.
 The final part of the harness system is a quick release buckled sternum strap.

-All the other hardware on BUILT TO SEND packs is custom-designed and engineered from aerospace-grade aluminium with an extremely durable hard-anodized coating.
-These buckles are quite a work of art too – they all feature the company name.
+All the other hardware on BUILT TO SEND packs is custom-designed and engineered from aerospace-grade aluminium.
+These buckles are quite a work of art too – they all feature the company name and are hard anodised.

-Along the front of the pack is a daisy chain system for attachment of accessories and a line of buckles allows almost infinite adjustment of the side compression straps.
-Finally, there is a hand loop and haul loop system and the pack closes with a roll top system that fastens with more of those sleek alloy buckles.
+The front of the pack features a daisy chain system for attachment of accessories.
+There is also a line of buckles to allow almost infinite adjustment of the compression straps.
+Finally, a hand loop and haul loop system finishes the weaponry.
+The pack closes with a roll top system that fastens with more of those sleek alloy buckles.

-The packs are stitched with seam allowances almost twice the industry standard and structural seams are triple stitched using V92 bonded polyester thread (exceeding the military specification for safety-critical equipment).
+The packs are stitched with seam allowances almost twice the industry standard.
+Structural seams are triple stitched using V92 bonded polyester thread.
+This is a level exceeding the military specification for safety-critical equipment.
 Any load rated webbing is bar-tacked for strength.

 One last point.
 BUILT TO SEND hand build their packs in limited numbers in Great Britain under an ISO 9001 quality system.